johnno1962/injectionforxcode/README.md

 running application without having to restart it during development and testing.
 After making a couple of minor changes to the applications "main.m" and pre-compilation header the application connects to a server running inside Xcode during testing to receive commands to load bundles containing the code changes you make.
-For changes to a class to be applied the class is converted into a category for inclusion into these bundles.
+For changes to a class to be applied, the class is converted into a category for inclusion into these bundles.

 A quick demonstration video of Injection in action is available here: